writethedocs/www/docs/conf/na/2017/index.rst

                         </p>
                         <p class="schedule-home__desc">
                           The main days of the conference.
-                          We will be running our main track in the Ballroom, and the <a href="/conf/na/2017/unconference/">Unconference</a> downstairs in Lola's Room.
+                          We will be running our <a href="/conf/na/2017/speakers/">main track</a> in the Ballroom, and the <a href="/conf/na/2017/unconference/">Unconference</a> downstairs in Lola's Room.
                         </p>
                       </div>